10 Best Tips to Feel Less Bloated

 One of the things that’s very important with Beauty Detox is getting used to feeling “light” after meals.
 Many of us spent much of our early life feeling heavy after eating, and we associate that heaviness with satiety.
 Then, later when we start eating a diet more rich in plant foods, it’s easy to feel light and crave something heavy to get that familiar “full” feeling.
 If this has been your experience, just know that it’s okay to feel light and your body will adjust.
 Over time, you’ll get used to how good it feels to be light after eating and you’ll never want to go back!

-De-Bloating Tip #5: Avoid Excessive Salt and Additives
+#5 Tip to Reduce Bloating: Avoid Excessive Salt and Additives

 This one you’ve definitely heard, but it’s really important and worth repeating: avoid processed foods laden with excessive salt.
 Table salt is really de-natured sodium chloride salt.
 Table salt is dead, kiln-dried, highly processed, and will also create “false fat”, making you look bloated and up to 9 pounds heavier than you truly weigh.
 There are many “hidden” sources of bad salt in all kinds of packaged foods, so your best bet is to avoid processed foods as much as possible.